soulwing/prospecto/README.md

 Documentation
 -------------

-The full documentation set for Prospecto is located in the [wiki] (wiki).
+The full documentation set for Prospecto is located in the [wiki] (/soulwing/prospecto/wiki).

 Demo
 ----